×

 • Applying a YAML manifest: You can manage the additional network directly by creating an NetworkAttachmentDefinition object.
 This approach allows for the chaining of CNI plugins.

-When deploying OKD nodes with multiple network interfaces on OpenStack with OVN SDN, DNS configuration of the secondary interface might take precedence over the DNS configuration of the primary interface.
-In this case, remove the DNS nameservers for the subnet id that is attached to the secondary interface:
+When deploying OKD nodes with multiple network interfaces on OpenStack with OVN Kubernetes, DNS configuration of the secondary interface might take precedence over the DNS configuration of the primary interface.
+In this case, remove the DNS nameservers for the subnet ID that is attached to the secondary interface:

 $ openstack subnet set --dns-nameserver 0.0.0.0 <subnet_id>